kazuho/draft-kazuho-httpbis-priority/draft-kazuho-httpbis-priority.md

 ### prerequisite

-The prerequisite urgency (value -1) indicates that the response prevents other responses with an urgency of prerequisite or default from being used.
+The prerequisite urgency (value 0) indicates that the response prevents other responses with an urgency of prerequisite or default from being used until it is fully transmitted.

 For example, use of an external stylesheet can block a web browser from rendering the HTML.
 In such case, the stylesheet is given the prerequisite